icasdri/mpris2controller/README.md

 For Arch Linux users, [mpris2controller-git](https://aur.archlinux.org/packages/mpris2controller-git/) is available in the AUR.

 ## Usage
+The daemon must be started for the commands below to work.
 To start the daemon, simply run `mpris2controller` with no options (note however that the application does not fork).
-To have the daemon start with your desktop session, see Autostart below.
+The daemon is automatically configured to autostart with the desktop session (for more information, see Autostart below).

 Once the daemon is started, **mpris2controller** allows you to control all your MPRIS2-compatible multimedia players at once via the terminal using the `mpris2controller` command.